martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 This is intended as an introductory graduate course.
-We include what we regard as the essence of univalent foundations and univalent mathematics, but we are certainly ommiting important material that is needed to do univalent mathematics in practice, and the readers who wish to practice univalent mathematics should consult the above references.
+We include what we regard as the essence of univalent foundations and univalent mathematics, but we are certainly omiting important material that is needed to do univalent mathematics in practice, and the readers who wish to practice univalent mathematics should consult the above references.